chef/chef-web-docs/chef_master/source/windows.rst

 .. end_tag

+New in Chef client 12.2.
+Changed in Chef client 12.6.

 .. note:: Windows PowerShell 4.0 is required for using the **dsc_script** resource with Chef.

 .. note:: The WinRM service must be enabled.
 (Use ``winrm quickconfig`` to enable the service.)